jmrocela/munchjs/README.md

 **--compress-html** - strips new line characters to compress html files specified with --html be careful when using this becuase it has not been thoroughly tested

-**--framework** - name of js framework to use for selectors (currently only jquery or mootools)

-**--selectors** - comma separated custom selectors using css selectors" for example if you have $.qs("#test .div") this param would be qs

-**--id-selectors** - comma separated id selectors with strings" for example if you are using .addId("test") this param would be addId

-**--class-selectors** - comma separated class selectors with strings" for example if you have selectClass("my_class") this param would be selectClass

-**--js-manifest** - path to a js file containing class name/id constants

-**--rewrite-constants** - when using a manifest file this will take any constants with values as strings and rewrite the values to be numbers

 **--show-savings** - will output how many bytes were saved by munching

 **--verbose** - output more information while the script runs

-**--help** - shows this menu